PM's brother Pankaj Modi visits Madurai Meenakshi temple

-Madurai (Tamil Nadu) [India], Aug 4 (ANI): Prime Minister Narendra Modi's brother Pankaj Modi visited the Meenakshi Amman Temple here on Sunday.
+Madurai (Tamil Nadu): Prime Minister Narendra Modi's brother Pankaj Modi visited the Meenakshi Amman Temple here on Sunday.

 Pankaj, who is the younger brother of the Prime Minister, was accompanied by former Lok Sabha Deputy Speaker and AIADMK leader M Thambi Durai.